-1. Spring Clean – Hopefully your annual Spring clean is well underway.
-We suggest you start inside kitchen cupboards and wardrobes, clearing out all those items at the back you haven’t used or worn for over a year.
-Donate any clothes to charity, sell on eBay or give away to those in need.
+1. An Early Spring Clean – Start inside your wardrobes and throw out all those clothes that either no longer fit, are outdated, or you haven’t worn for the last 12 months.
+It’s amazing how much lighter and more organised you will feel once you’ve done this.
+They key is to take it slow and do one room per day if the thought overwhelms you.
+Donate any clothes to charity, sell on eBay/marketplace or give away to those in need.
 You’ll be thankful you did this now instead of waiting until after the sale to start.
 A top to bottom clean is a great way to prepare your home for sale.

-5. Declutter – This is one of the most important aspects of preparing your home for sale.
-Remove any personal items from display, especially jewellery and family photographs.
-Ask yourself whether it will be easy for groups of people to navigate their way around your home.
+4. Declutter – This is one of the most important aspects of preparing your home for sale.
+Pack away any personal items from display, especially jewellery and family photographs.
+Ask yourself whether it will be easy for groups of people to navigate their way through your home.
 Too much furniture can cause a room to feel small so work out which items you need to keep as a minimum and either store or dispose of the rest.
-Less = more when it comes to selling property.
+Less = more when it comes to a successful sale.